 - A signed letter acknowledging that the account is sufficient if someone else is opening the account on their behalf.

-- SSN of person the funds are benefiting
+- SSN of the person the funds are benefiting.

-- BSA for Rep Payee, including driver’s license, SSN, contact info, occupation
+- BSA for Rep Payee, including driver’s license, SSN, contact info, and occupation.